People love novelty. In the first few days in the life of your blog it’s easier to commit the time to it.

-But after this honeymoon phase as the novelty wears off and the harsh reality kicks in, it becomes more difficult to keep finding the time for blogging.
+But after this honeymoon phase, as the novelty wears off and the harsh reality kicks in, it becomes more difficult to keep finding the time for blogging.
 The blogger loses the motivation and the momentum.
 This results in the blog dying.

-These are the steps you need to get your blogging back on track and make that honeymoon phase last forever.
+These are the steps you need to kick-start your blog and make that honeymoon phase last forever.

 “Isn’t it nice to think that tomorrow is a new day with no mistakes in it yet?”